apache/comdev-site/source/contributors/non-code.md

 ## Vendor engagement

+Many Apache communities rely on participation from the various vendors that rely on our projects.
+While we recognize individual contributors rather than their employers, it can be very valuable to do proactive outreach to vendors to encourage them to participate in community-friendly ways.

-* Identify companies that have products or services around a given project, and reach out to them to understand their needs and opportunities for contribution/participation.
+You can help by identifying companies that have products or services that depend on a particular project, and reach out to them to understand their needs, their frustrations, and their goals.
+Encourage them to participate in the open to achieve those goals, and to talk about what they are working on.

-* Arrange meetings between vendors to compare and collaborate on priorities.
-* Consult with vendor marketing orgs to ensure appropriate use of trademarks.
+Projects should not be expected to care about a company's timelines, customers, or product milestones.
+But understanding what those are may result in helpful collaboration, either between individual contributors, or between interested companies.

+Have friendly conversations with the marketing departments from interested companies about appropriate use of trademarks.
+This avoids unpleasant situations later on, and thus helps avoid a company having a negative interaction with our Trademarks team.

+Identify a contact inside each participating vendor who is friendly to Apache community norms, and offer to help them make the case for upstream enagement -- sometimes an outsider voice can be more persuasive.

+Encourage your contacts to submit talks to the project's summit, meetups, or other conferences, about their work in the project.
+That, in turn, will help individual contributors to raise their profile within their employer, and demonstrate the value of earning trust in open source communities.

 ## Marketing and promotion